 Whenever a plumbing fixture is connected to the drinking water supply, a potential cross-connection exists.
 If the water on your property is in contact with a harmful substance – such as fertilizer – and that water backflows into the main water system, it could cause illness or, in extreme cases, death.

 What does a backflow device do?

-Backflow devices are required by State law where fire or irrigation services are installed.
-The device prevents back siphonage and backpressure into the District's main water supply, protecting the water supply from cross contamination.
+Backflow devices are required by state law where fire or irrigation services are installed.
+The device prevents back-siphonage and back-pressure into EMWD’s main water supply, protecting the water supply from cross contamination.

 Most multi-family, commercial, and industrial properties as well as properties with an auxiliary water supply and properties with irrigation meters in EMWD’s service area are required to have a backflow device, specifically a Reduced Pressure Assembly backflow device.

 All installed devices must be tested on an annual basis.
 Each year, customers will receive a reminder notice along with a certified list of testers.
 Failure to have the device tested could result in the termination of service.

 While single-family residences are not generally required to have a backflow device, you can help prevent backflow contamination in the following ways:

 - DO NOT leave hoses attached or submerged in unsafe water such as fertilizer or cleaning solution.